Seperewa

-The seperewa, also known as seprewa or sanku, is a Ghanaian (specifically Akan) harp-lute, similar to the dagaare/sisaala koriduo, the Mandé kora, the Gere duu, and Baoule aloko.
+The seperewa, also known as seprewa or sanku, is a Ghanaian (specifically Akan) harp-lute, similar to the Dagaare/Sisaala koriduo, the Mandé kora, the Gere duu, and Baoule aloko.

 Description

 The seperewa belongs to a class of harp-lute chordophones typical in West Africa, with Ghana marking the easternmost area where harp-lutes are played in the region.
 The seperewa is one of two types of harp-lutes played in Ghana, the other being the koriduo.

-Modern seperewa typically have anywhere between 10 and 14 strings, set onto a standing bridge, and are connected to the neck of the instrument by winding them around it directly.
-They are recognisable by their square wooden box resonator, which differ from the calabash resonators of Manding harp-lutes like the kora or kamalengoni.
-They are either played with the thumbs, or rarely with the forefingers or bow.
-The sound is produced on them by setting the strings into vibration.